 Methods of assessment

 Different courses at Imperial College London will use different methods of assessing their students, but they all have the same purpose – to help you achieve the best grade you can.
+You will discover during your time at Imperial that you have strengths in different types of assessment.
+Make sure you know what your tutor is looking for with each piece of work, and ask for advice if you are unsure.

 This method of assessment is similar to a traditional “test” that you might have taken at school.
 They are a highly efficient and targeted way of testing a specific area of knowledge, and they’ll let your tutor build up a good picture of how comprehensive your knowledge is.

-Laboratory work and laboratory reports
+Laboratory work and lab reports

 Working in a laboratory environment requires a special set of skills, and these assessments will examine your ability to handle equipment confidently, competently and safely.
 Follow-up reports will show how well you have understood the underlying scientific principles behind the work.